Asian Art Outpost

 kan fu / ku fu

 This term is also used for things other than martial arts.
-In fact, it's used to refer to a person with excellent skills in crafts that require a great deal of effort such as cooking, tea ceremonies, and calligraphy.
+In fact, it's used to refer to a person with excellent skills in crafts that require a lot of effort to master, such as cooking, tea ceremonies, and calligraphy.

 Historical note: Many will claim that Kung Fu was invented by the monks of the Shaolin monastery.
 This fact is argued in both directions by scholars of Chinese history.
 Perhaps it is more accurate to say that the Shaolin Monks brought the original fame to Kung Fu many generations ago.

-Japanese note: While Japanese martial artists will recognize these characters, Katakana is more often used to approximate the pronunciation of "Kung Fu" with "カンフー".
+Japanese note: While most Japanese martial artists will recognize these characters, Katakana is more often used to approximate the pronunciation of "Kung Fu" with "カンフー."
 Some will argue as to whether this should be considered a Japanese word at all.

 Laughing Dragon Kung Fu